Key takeaways

 Redemption value

-Cash back credit cards tend to be a good value for people who rarely travel or prefer to save money along the way, rather than build toward a future experience.
+Cash back credit cards tend to be a good value for people who rarely travel or prefer to use their rewards for everyday savings rather than premium experiences.
 Cash back rewards are generally worth 1 cent each, although this varies by program.
 When you’re getting 1 cent per point, a 2 percent cash back card yields $2 for every $100 you spend.

 Pros and cons

-Consider these advantages and disadvantages when comparing cash back cards to points and miles credit cards:
+Consider these advantages and disadvantages of choosing a cash back card instead of a points and miles card:

 Pros